gilf/angular2-indexeddb/README.md

 angular2-indexeddb
 ==============
+**The original version can be found here: https://github.com/gilf/angular2-indexeddb**

+I just updated it to version 4.1.0 to use it with ionic.

 angular2-indexeddb is a service that wraps IndexedDB database in an Angular service.
 It exposes very simple promises API to enable the usage of IndexedDB without most of it plumbing.